 Every year here in Costa Rica your car needs to be inspected.
 You will know when this is due based on the sticker on your car windshield.

-Costa Rica Vehicle Inspection Requirement at RITEVE Every vehicle that circulates in Costa Rica is required to have a valid inspection sticker.
-The inspection is carried out by a private company referred to locally as RITEVE and which has inspections stations in various inspection points of Costa Rica.
+Costa Rica Vehicle Inspection Requirement at DEKRA Every vehicle that circulates in Costa Rica is required to have a valid inspection sticker.
+The inspection is carried out by a private company referred to locally as DEKRA and which has inspections stations in various inspection points of Costa Rica.

-Here you can see (picture above) that my next inspection will be due in June of 2023.
-As of this writing (June 23rd 2022) I had my car inspected about two weeks ago.
+Here you can see (picture above) that my next inspection will be due in June of 2024.
+As of this writing (Sep 13 2023) I had my car inspected about three months ago.
 June is my month to have my car inspected.
+Next inspection date (as you can see below) is June 24.
+The 24th is for the year, not the date of the month.

-The first step after reaching the web site is to click on the “Inspection Appointment” menu.
+The first step after reaching the web site is to click on the “Make an Appointment”.
 You will have five steps to complete.
 To start with make sure you have your license plate number.

 Just follow the directions to complete all five steps.
 Then select the time and day you wish to have your appointment.
 Being that the site is in English it is not too hard to just follow the provided instructions.